5 Ways To Overcome Picky Eating

 Another one of my favorite resources is Ellyn Satter’s Division of responsibility.
 It’s a great guide to raise a child who is a joy to feed.

-Parenting techniques and family meals
+Parenting aspect and eating family meals.

-Sometimes parents can alter kid’s behavior by being overstrict or hyper-focusing on nutrition and health goals.
+Sometimes parents can alter kid’s behavior by being over strict or hyper-focusing on nutrition and health goals.
 If you need some clever, practical ways to teach your children food skills this book is a great resource.

-Try and Try again
+Try and Try again.

 It can take kids and adults over 10 times of trying a food to actually ascertain whether they truly like it or not.
 This coupled with a changing pallet and taste perception as we age means that we need to introduce and re-introduce food on a regular basis even if our picky eaters have said they don’t like it in the past.
+Instigating tiny tastes or allowing kids to spit out food they have aversions to (as long as they try it 3 times) can help the body recognize new textures and flavors as they age!

 Changing the presentation of the food can also help with getting kids to try it!
 Check out this example of 6 different ways to present an apple.